stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

 \subsubsection{Automatic stratification}

-We begin our pilot design by running the \code{auto_stratify} function.
-The command below uses \code{auto_stratify} to (1) partition 10\% of the controls in \code{dat} into the pilot set (2) fit a prognostic score model for \code{outcome} based on \code{X1} and \code{X2}, (3) estimate prognostic scores on the analysis set, and (4) return to us the analysis set, divided into strata of approximately 500 individuals, based on prognostic score quantiles.
+The command below uses \code{auto\_stratify} to (1) partition 10\% of the controls in \code{dat} into the pilot set (2) fit a prognostic score model for \code{outcome} based on \code{X1} and \code{X2}, (3) estimate prognostic scores on the analysis set, and (4) return to us the analysis set, divided into strata of approximately 500 individuals, based on prognostic score quantiles.
 All of these steps are completed automatically with this function call, and the results are returned to us as \code{a.strat}.